cfccfelipe/Postgresql-Advanced-Onboarding-Kit/docs/quest_0_Logical_Model.md

 # 🧩 Logical Modeling & Normalization – ProjectPulse ER Model

 This document outlines the logical modeling and normalization process used to design the ProjectPulse PostgreSQL schema.
-It begins with business rule extraction and conceptual modeling, then applies normalization and table generation to support audit resilience, onboarding clarity, and semantic traceability.
+It begins with business rule extraction and conceptual modeling, then applies normalization and table generation to support onboarding clarity and semantic traceability.

 ---